Orr (Catch-22): Crab apples

 Orr has a bucktoothed smile and frequently puts crabapples or horse chestnuts in his cheeks and rubber balls in his hands.
 He constantly teases Yossarian asking him if he wants to know why, to which Yossarian invariably says "yes".
 Orr never gives any straightforward explanation for this other than he wants big cheeks and to detract from the peculiarity of this he keeps rubber balls in his hands.
 As he explains the latter, "Every time someone asked me why I was walking around with crab apples in my cheeks, I'd just open my hands and show them it was rubber balls I was walking around with, not crab apples, and that they were in my hands, not my cheeks.
 It was a good story.
 But I never knew if it got across or not, since it's pretty tough to make people understand you when you're talking to them with two crab apples in your cheeks."

 This oddity is analogous to other absurd and ambiguous conversations in the novel, which are circular and end up having little or no significance.
-He uses this behaviour to draw Yossarian into circular arguments that never seem to be resolved and serve to only frustrate Yossarian (which amuses Orr who generally chortles at his cleverness).
+He uses this behaviour to draw Yossarian into circular arguments that never seem to be resolved and serve only to frustrate Yossarian (which amuses Orr, who generally chortles at his cleverness).